RyanSaxe/AnnotatedPapers/README.md

 Repository to hold papers I am reading and my comments on them.
 Papers are organized into folders named by the ML subfields most relevant to them.

+## Application

+[Drawboard](https://www.drawboard.com/pdf/) is the application I use for annotating PDFs.

 ## Color Code

 In all the annotated papers, I will highlight text and write comments according to the following color code: